IamJackReed/reed/_posts/2025-12-19-the-hidden-traps-of-teamwork.md

 ## The _"Working Alliance"_: Why Your Team's Best Agreement Will Start Shallow

 Many teams try to establish rules of engagement or a charter, but these documents often end up collecting dust.
-A _"Working Alliance"_ is a different approach—it's a living agreement on how a team wants to behave, relate to each other, and operate day-to-day.
+A _"Working Alliance"_ is a different approach,it's a living agreement on how a team wants to behave, relate to each other, and operate day-to-day.
 Its ultimate purpose is to create the psychological safety required for high performance, because we know that feeling psychologically safe when working together produces better results and is essential for innovation and collaboration.

 Here's the surprising part: the first draft of a Working Alliance is often _"shallow and not useful."_ This isn't a failure; it’s a natural and necessary starting point.